After you've reviewed the calendar and FAQs below, please click here to complete an interest form.

 We have two convenient options:

 Prepare Ahead: Prepare the meal ahead of time at the location of your choosing and bring it to the Mission ready (or nearly ready) to serve.
 If you choose this option and are serving breakfast or lunch, you can arrive as close to meal time as you'd like.
-If you are serving dinner, please arrive before 5:30 p.m. or right at 6 p.m. so as not to conflict with the chapel service that takes place before dinner.
+If you are serving dinner, please arrive by 5:30 p.m. so as not to conflict with the chapel service that takes place before dinner.

-Prepare at the Mission: Prepare part or all of the meal in our full kitchen with ingredients you've brought with you.
+Prepare at the Mission: Prepare part or all of the meal in our full, commercial kitchen with ingredients you've brought with you.
 If you choose this option, you can arrive as early as you need to prepare the meal.